Do you have a friend who has a concept of God who will require them to pay for their actions after they die?

 - Why am I to find this man Simon (also known as Peter)?

 - What will he tell me?

-- He’s Jewish, what might he want with me, a Roman Gentile?
+- His name sounds Jewish.
+What might he want with me, a Roman Gentile?

 - Will he even come into my house?

-- What does God want to tell me?
+- Does God want to tell me something?